lerina/lerina.github.io/html/nosy_malagasy/fanorona.md

 ### Types of opening
 -  Vakiloha These are types of openings where the first player moves his pawn above the middle (if you look at his side) to the medium upon approach by removing two pins.
+Vakiloha: consiste à déplacer son pion de face depuis le milieu de notre deuxième rangée vers le centre.

--  Havanana Types of openings where the first player moves his pawn at top right in the middle (if you look at his side) to the medium upon approach by removing two pins.
+-  Lehavanana Types of openings where the first player moves his pawn at top right in the middle (if you look at his side) to the medium upon approach by removing two pins.
+Lehavanana: consiste à attaquer en déplaçant le pion de la deuxième rangée située immédiatement à droite du centre.
+C'est un déplacement en diagonale.

--  Havy Types of openings where the first player moves his pawn to the top left of the center (if you look at his side) to the medium upon approach by removing two pins.
+-  Lehavia Types of openings where the first player moves his pawn to the top left of the center (if you look at his side) to the medium upon approach by removing two pins.
+Lehavia: consiste à attaquer en déplaçant le pion située à la deuxième rangée immédiatement à gauche du centre est aussi un déplacement en diagonale

--  Fosy These are types of openings where the first player moves his pawn to the left of center (if you look at his side) to the medium upon approach by removing a pin.
+-  Kobaka Fohy: These are types of openings where the first player moves his pawn to the left of center (if you look at his side) to the medium upon approach by removing a pin.
+Kobaka Fohy: consiste à attaquer en déplaçant le pion situé en face du centre en éliminant ainsi le pion qui se trouve juste devant soi.

--  Kobaka These are types of openings where the first player moves his pawn to the left of center (if you look at his side) to the medium by removing a peg removal.
+-  Kobaka Lava: These are types of openings where the first player moves his pawn to the left of center (if you look at his side) to the medium by removing a peg removal.
+Kobaka Lava: consiste à attaquer en déplaçant le pion situé en face du centre mais cette fois en éliminant le pion juste derrière lui.

 ## The Vela Game